lnucrowding/choo_choo/README.md

 ## Usage

-Create a class inheriting `FeedObject` and configure what you want it to include:
+Create a class inheriting `Carriage` and configure what you want it to include, and a class inheriting `Train` to define how it should be collected.

 ```ruby
 require 'choo_choo'